liferay/liferay-docs/discover/deployment/articles-dxp/09-liferay-connected-services/03-using-lcs.markdown

   existing credentials are used when they create a token file.

-- If the credentials of the LCS user who generated the token become invalid, then the token must be regenerated and used to reconnect to LCS.
-For example, credentials become invalid when the LCS user who generated the token leaves the LCS project or becomes an LCS Environment Manager or LCS Environment Viewer in a different environment.
+- If the credentials of the LCS user who generated the token become invalid, then a new token must be generated and used to reconnect to LCS.
+Credentials become invalid when the LCS user who generated the token leaves the LCS project, or becomes an LCS Environment Manager or LCS Environment Viewer in a different environment.

 So why bother with environment tokens at all?
 Besides the benefit of simplifying the LCS connection process, using environment tokens is valuable in auto-scaling